 31) I dreamed of being a professional athlete as a child, but then reality sunk in.
 By the time I was twelve, I was determined to become the owner of a professional sports franchise.
 I've been chasing that insanely outrageous dream throughout my life.
 However, it may have become closer.
-I am currently a co-founder and CEO of GO!
-Game On Total Sports LLC, a new 24/7 sports FAST channel.
+I am currently a co-founder and CEO of The Ryz Sports Network, a 24/7 sports FAST channel.

 Copyright - Hammad Zaidi - 2017-2025.
+Hammad Zaidi

-Hammad Zaidi HammadZaidi.com hammad@HammadZaidi.com (323) 252-7325
+HammadZaidi.com hammad@HammadZaidi.com (323) 252-7325